Russo-Turkish wars: Engagements in the 19th century

 In 1806, the Ottoman Empire incited by Napoleonic France started a new war.
 The long six-year war for Russia took place in parallel with the Russo-Persian War, the Russo-Swedish War and the War of the Fourth Coalition.
-Despite this, in the decisive campaign of 1811, the Russian army of Kutuzov defeated the Ottoman army on the Danube, which made it possible to conclude a peace treaty beneficial for Russia, according to which Russia get Bessarabia.
+Despite this, in the decisive campaign of 1811, the Russian army of Kutuzov defeated the Ottoman army on the Danube, which made it possible to conclude a peace treaty beneficial for Russia, according to which Russia gained Bessarabia.

 The Ottoman Empire had maintained military parity with Russia until the second half of the eighteenth century, but by the 1820s the Ottoman armies were unable to put down the Greek War of Independence in southern Greece.
-The great powers of Europe decided to intervene and assist Greece with its independence.
+The great powers of Europe intervened, and assisted Greece with its independence.
 After the Battle of Navarino and the Russo-Turkish War (1828–29), in which the Russian army first crossed the Balkan Mountains and took Adrianople, Turkey recognized the independence of Greece and the transition of the Black Sea coast of the Caucasus to Russia.
 Thus Greece became the first independent country created out of a section of the Ottoman Empire.
-Russian Empire aspirations for a section of the empire and bases on Russia's southern flank provoked British fears over naval domination of the Mediterranean and control of the land route to the Indian Subcontinent.
+Russian Empire aspirations for a section of the empire and bases on Russia's southern flank provoked British fears over naval domination of the Mediterranean and control of the land route to the Indian subcontinent.

 When in 1853 Russia destroyed the entire Ottoman fleet at Sinop, Britain and France concluded that armed intervention on the side of the Ottomans was the only way to halt a massive Russian expansion.
-Even though Ottomans and Russians were on opposing sides, the roots of the ensuing Crimean War lay in the rivalry between the British and the Russians.
+Even though the Ottomans and Russians were on opposing sides, the roots of the ensuing Crimean War lay in the rivalry between the British and the Russians.
 The war ended unfavorably for the Russians, with the Paris peace of 1856.

-The war brought a decline in Ottoman morale and a feeling of helplessness, illustrating that modern technology and superior weaponry were the most important part of a modern army, and a part that the Ottoman Empire was sorely lacking.
-While fighting alongside the British, French, and even the Piedmontese, the Ottomans could see how far they had fallen behind.
+The wars declined Ottoman morale and turned it helpless, illustrating that modern technology and superior weaponry were the most important part of a modern army, and a part that the Ottoman Empire was sorely lacking.
+While fighting alongside the British, French, and even the Sardinians, the Ottomans could see how far they had fallen behind.
 Things began to change after the Crimean War.

-One of these changes arose as Europeans began to see commercial opportunity in the country and the money entering via trade dramatically increased.
+One of these changes arose as Europeans began to see commercial opportunity in the empire and the money entering via trade dramatically increased.
 The government also received a great deal of extra money from a uniform tax system with little corruption.
-The Sultan managed to get a tighter grip on the provincial beys and increased the tribute they had to pay.
-However, Abdülaziz, the Sultan at the time, used much of this money on furnishing and creating great palaces to rival the great ones in England and France, which he had visited.
-The Empire was undergoing a revolution, and throughout Anatolia a new Ottoman nationalism was appearing.
-It seemed as though it might be possible for the Empire to turn its decline around.
+The Sultan got a tighter grip on the provincial beys and increased the tribute they had to pay.
+However, Sultan Abdülaziz, used much of this money on furnishing and creating great palaces to rival the ones in England and France, which he had visited.
+The empire was undergoing a revolution, and throughout Anatolia a new Ottoman nationalism was appearing.
+It seemed as though it might be possible for the empire to turn its decline around.